Event in the European Parliament : “Safeguarding equal access to safe and high quality blood supply in Europe”

 European Parliament, Brussels

-The European Blood Alliance is organizing, together with MEP Françoise Grossetête (EPP, France) an EU policy event on blood donation, in the context of the evaluation of the Directive 2002/98/EC of the European Parliament and of the Council of 27 January 2003 setting standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components and amending Directive 2001/83/EC, here shorten to “EU Blood Directive”.
+The European Blood Alliance, together with MEP Françoise Grossetête (EPP, France) and MEP Guillaume Balas (S&D France) are hosting an EU policy event on blood donation, in the context of the evaluation of the Directive 2002/98/EC of the European Parliament and of the Council of 27 January 2003 setting standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components and amending Directive 2001/83/EC, here shorten to “EU Blood Directive”.

 The event will serve as a platform to discuss the issues in relation with the EU Blood Directive and its potential revision, for enhanced EU action on blood components safety, quality, and donorship, nurturing the debates on a potential new Directive, in preparation of the changing EU political leadership in 2019 (elections of new European Parliament, and new European Commission entering into office).
 It will be an occasion to discuss further the EU Blood Directive with MEPs and stakeholders.

-Lifesaving blood supply: Patient cases with focus on rare blood and ethnic groups and blood supply in recent major incidents
+Lifesaving blood supply: Patient cases with focus on rare blood and blood supply in recent major incidents

 In case of major incidents such as terrorist attacks, one of the biggest challenges is accessing safe and adequate quantities of blood.
 Safe supply of blood and blood components is essential to enable a wide range of critical care procedures to be carried out in hospitals.
 Likewise, blood is a key treatment for several chronic diseases, be them of genetic origins or not, patients with rare diseases such as sickle cells and Thalassemia rely on blood donations to maintain their health.
 Ensuring a constant and safe supply of blood and its components is a mission every country must uphold to the highest level.
 But what are the needs and how can supply match demand in case of unforeseen high needs?
 What are rare diseases patients’ expectations?
 How can we secure a sustainable donor base?